Guy Maddin: From the Atelier Tovar: Selecting Writings (2003)

-Maddin's journalism features reviews of a variety of films, from Minority Report to The Seven Samurai, an article on the making of Maddin's feature The Saddest Music in the World, and writing on Bollywood melodramas.
-The book contains four film treatments, for the short films The Eye, Like a Strange Balloon, Mounts Towards Infinity, Maldoror:Tygers, and the feature film Careful.
-The longest treatment is for an unmade film called The Child Without Qualities, an autobiographical work that reads like an experimental short story.
-This unfinished short film's title alludes to the title of Robert Musil's unfinished novel The Man Without Qualities.
+It features reviews of a variety of films including Minority Report and Seven Samurai, an article on the making of The Saddest Music in the World, and writing on Bollywood melodramas.
+The book contains four film treatments, for the short films The Eye, Like a Strange Balloon, Mounts Towards Infinity; and Maldoror: Tygers; for the feature film Careful; and for an unmade film called The Child Without Qualities, an autobiographical work that reads like an experimental short story.

 Cowards Bend the Knee (2003)

-Maddin wrote a treatment for the feature film Cowards Bend the Knee, which he published as a book through The Power Plant, the public art gallery in Toronto that commissioned the installation art show that both served as Maddin's first major foray as an installation artist and for which Maddin produced the series of film "chapters" that collectively make up the feature film.
+Maddin wrote a treatment for the feature film Cowards Bend the Knee, which he published as a book through The Power Plant, the gallery in Toronto that commissioned the installation for which Maddin produced the series of short films that collectively make up the feature film.

-The book contains a foreword by Wayne Baerwaldt (then-Director of The Power Plant) and an introduction by Philip Monk, who also edited the book and curated Maddin's installation.
+The book contains a foreword by Wayne Baerwaldt and an introduction by Philip Monk, who also edited the book and curated Maddin's installation.
 The main text is followed by an interview with Guy Maddin conducted by Robert Enright.
 The book also contains stills from the film and a list of credits for the film.

 Most of the text is Maddin's treatment for the film, which follows the same plot.
-In the words of Baerwaldt, the story is a fictional "autobiography [that] features a diabolical plot surrounding a coward on a mission [named Guy Maddin] that resembles a cycle of dark spectacles dressed up as, among other things, lewd seduction, Canadian hockey, murder, amputations, hair design, general mayhem, fetish attractions and heartfelt loss."
+The story is a fictional "autobiography [that] features a diabolical plot surrounding a coward on a mission [named Guy Maddin] that resembles a cycle of dark spectacles dressed up as, among other things, lewd seduction, Canadian hockey, murder, amputations, hair design, general mayhem, fetish attractions and heartfelt loss."
+In the interview with Enright, Maddin notes that the book's genesis began with his intention to clarify the narrative of his films, and that he was inspired by Medea.